AbhishekGMV/Background-color-generator/README.md

 ## How to run
 - Clone or download this repo locally
-- launch the `index.html` file and hack away!
+- launch the `index.html` file in  your browser and hack away!